manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 <!-- example global_idf -->
 The path to a file with global (cluster-wide) keyword IDFs.
 Optional, default is empty (use local IDFs).

-On a multi-index cluster, per-keyword frequencies are quite likely to differ across different indexes.
+On a multi-table cluster, per-keyword frequencies are quite likely to differ across different tables.
 That means that when the ranking function uses TF-IDF based values, such as BM25 family of factors, the results might be ranked slightly differently depending on what cluster node they reside.

 The easiest way to fix that issue is to create and utilize a global frequency dictionary, or a global IDF file for short.
 This directive lets you specify the location of that file.
 It is suggested (but not required) to use an .idf extension.
-When the IDF file is specified for a given index *and* [OPTION global_idf](../../Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#global_idf) is set to 1, the engine will use the keyword frequencies and collection documents counts from the global_idf file, rather than just the local index.
+When the IDF file is specified for a given table *and* [OPTION global_idf](../../Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#global_idf) is set to 1, the engine will use the keyword frequencies and collection documents counts from the global_idf file, rather than just the local table.
 That way, IDFs and the values that depend on them will stay consistent across the cluster.

-IDF files can be shared across multiple indexes.
-Only a single copy of an IDF file will be loaded by `searchd`, even when many indexes refer to that file.
+IDF files can be shared across multiple tables.
+Only a single copy of an IDF file will be loaded by `searchd`, even when many tables refer to that file.
 Should the contents of an IDF file change, the new contents can be loaded with a SIGHUP.

 You can build an .idf file using [indextool](../../Miscellaneous_tools.md#indextool) utility, by dumping dictionaries using `--dumpdict dict.txt --stats` switch first, then converting those to .idf format using `--buildidf`, then merging all the .idf files across cluster using `--mergeidf`.